YOUNG CHILD IS INSPIRED AS GREEN PLAYS PIANO AT THE RITZ IN WASHINGTON DC

 For Jerry's personal story, see: INSPIRED BY MY OWN LIMITATIONS

-Feedback Piano has been performed at these venues:
+Feedback Piano has been enjoyed at these venues:

 The Love Choir Sebastopol